HouseCall: Father’s Health Issues, HSA, RA & Detox, Thyroid Hormone Replacement, Declining Adult Life, Muscle Gain Program

 I suspect that he has heavy metal toxicity as well as gut/digestion issues.
 Please let me know if you could assist us with his case as I do not want to take him to a random functional medicine practitioner.
 Best, Sacha

-Tom: Do you take insurance or can I use a HSA account for payment.
-I am interested in going to functional medical provider.
+Tom: Do you take insurance or can I use an HSA account for payment.
+I am interested in going to the functional medical provider.
 Thank you

 Laimute: Hello, I would like to ask you about rheumatoid arthritis.
-My mum has rheumatoid arthritis for many years.
-A year ago she gave up with meat, dairy products, white flour, sugar.
-I’m going to take her to India for 15 days panchakarma treatment as I’ve heard that it would help her to get rid of toxins that causes arthritis followed by a natural ayurvedic medicines for up to a year.
+My mum has had rheumatoid arthritis for many years.
+A year ago she gave up on meat, dairy products, white flour, sugar.
+I’m going to take her to India for 15 days of panchakarma treatment as I’ve heard that it would help her to get rid of toxins that cause arthritis followed by a natural ayurvedic medicines for up to a year.
 My question is what is the different between panchakarma and Dr. Cabral detox as both of them clean toxins from the body?
-Also would you suggest anything else to add to treat rheumatoid arthritis along with panchakarma treatment Many thanks
+Also, would you suggest anything else to add to treat rheumatoid arthritis along with panchakarma treatment Many thanks

 – – –